CoinSpot Review 2023: Is It Safe & Trustworthy?

 Creating & Verifying A CoinSpot Account

-Verification of the user’s identity will require a copy of an Australian-issued document (driver’s license or passport), and a facial recognition check using a smartphone camera.
+Verification of your identity will require a copy of an Australian-issued document (driver’s license or passport), and a facial recognition check using a smartphone camera.
 The verification process usually takes less than 8 hours to be completed which is comparatively slower than other exchanges where verification can be completed in under 30 minutes.

 Funding Methods & Limits